Bushing Health

 OIP versus RIP/RIS Bushings

-The integrity of the OIP (Oil Impregnated Paper) bushings is heavily dependent on the health of the gasket system, which is susceptible to damage from high temperatures.
-Gasket failures allow for water ingress, creating self-sustained breakdown conditions from associate heating that can be detected through online bushing monitoring.
-Defects in the bushing change the leakage current and phase angle(s), resulting in detectable current imbalance, tan delta (power factor) and capacitance changes.
 RIP (Resin Impregnated Paper) and RIS (Resin Impregnated Synthetic) bushing constructions are more resistant to water ingress and explosive failure modes, but the propagation of partial discharge associated failures is much faster.
 The time for a RIP or RIS bushing to fail and cause an unplanned outage is far shorter than the typical periodic maintenance interval making continuous online bushing monitoring an ideal way to prevent failures.

 Check out our webcast presentation to learn more about the failure characteristics of OIP, RIP or RIS bushings.

-How Do Offline Bushing Tests Compare to Online Monitoring?
+How Do Offline Tests Compare to Online Bushing Monitoring?